-63. In order to supplement the information on movements contained in the 4-yearly collations, direct contact has been made with BGS to request any available supplementary information to indicate the level of imports or consumption of aggregate at either MPA or sub-regional level.
-This information, together with a brief analysis of aggregates movements into or out of the sub-region is presented in Appendix 2.
+62. In order to supplement the information on movements contained in the 4-yearly collations, direct contact has been made with BGS to request any available supplementary information to indicate the level of imports or consumption of aggregate at either MPA or This information, together with a brief analysis of aggregates sub-regional level. movements into or out of the sub-region is presented in Appendix 2.
 However, in summary the data appears to suggest that there are a relatively small number of particularly important inter-relationships in aggregates supply.
 These include a high volume of sales of crushed rock from the YDNP to other locations within Yorkshire and Humber and to the North West Region and a high volume of sales of crushed rock from NYCC to West and South Yorkshire and the North East region.
-Sales of sand and gravel to the North east region and to West and South Yorkshire also appear to be important17.
-Volumes of imports are generally much lower but important movements into the sub-region appear to include crushed rock from Cumbria and Derbyshire and, to a lesser extent, crushed rock from Durham and Wakefield.
-This information is presented in the maps below.
+Sales of sand and gravel to the North east region and to West and South Yorkshire also appear to be important.
+Volumes of imports are generally much lower but the larger movements into the sub-region appear to include crushed rock from Cumbria and Derbyshire and, to a lesser extent, crushed rock from Durham and Wakefield and sand and gravel from East Riding.
+This information is presented in summary in the maps below.

-$^{^{16}}$ Data based on AM2009 and the collation of the results of the 2009 and 2005 Aggregates Monitoring Surveys unless otherwise indicated by or #
+$^{29}$ Data based on AM2009 and the collation of the results of the 2009 and 2005 Aggregates Monitoring Surveys unless otherwise indicated by\ or #

-^{} Data from 2009 and 2005 RAWP reports
+\ Data from 2009 and 2005 RAWP reports

-17 Durham County Council, in response to consultation on a draft of this LAA indicate that, although actual data is not available, they consider that the majority of the flows of both sand and gravel and crushed rock from North Yorkshire to the NE Region will be to destinations in the Tees Valley.
+&lt;sup>30 Durham County Council, in response to consultation on the first LAA indicate that, although actual data is not available, they consider that the majority of the flows of both sand and gravel and crushed rock from North Yorkshire to the NE Region will be to destinations in the Tees Valley.
 They consider that any future increased provision within the Tees Valley area could lead to a significant reduction in the scale of importation from North Yorkshire.

-Map K: Exports of crushed rock from NY sub-region
+Map K: Exports of crushed rock from NY sub-region (% ranges relate to proportion of total NY sub-regional sales that the export movement represents)

-Map L: Exports of sand and gravel from NY sub-region
+Map L: Exports of sand and gravel from NY sub-region (% ranges relate to proportion of total NY sub-regional sales that the export movement represents)

-Map M: Imports of crushed rock into the NY sub-region.
+Map M: Imports of crushed rock into the NY sub-region (% ranges reflect proportion of total NY sub-regional consumption that the import movement represents).

-Map N: Imports of sand and gravel into the NY sub-region.
+Map N: Imports of sand and gravel into the NY sub-region (% ranges reflect proportion of total NY sub-regional consumption that the import movement represents).